juliedev-web/juliedev-web/README.md

 ## 🎯 Welcome on my github profile
-My name is Julie Vandard. after 18 years of journalisme, I decided to become a frontend developper.
+My name is Julie Vandard.
+After 18 years of journalism, I decided to become a frontend developper.
 I did my training at [O'Clock](https://oclock.io/)

 On my free time, I play music (ukulele, bass and guitar) in several bands.